+*Available only to those people who reside within the Park City Municipal boundaries

 LIBRARY FEES.
 The Park City Library Board routinely reviews non-resident fee options and recommends changes.
 Library services, which are funded by the General Fund, are provided without charge to property owners, residents, and renters within the City’s boundaries.
 Non-resident card fees are charged to those who request borrowing privileges but live outside the City’s taxing area.
 On September 8, 2002, the Library Board voted to change the fee charged to some non-resident library users.